-Once obtained, the certification will last for one year.
+Once you are on , the registration will last for one year.

 How Much Does a Medical Marijuana Card Cost in Texas?

-The initial consultation with one of the Texas registered practitioners via Leafwell’s HIPAA compliant online consultation service is a flat fee.
-This will be announced once we go live.
+The initial consultation with one of the Texas registered practitioners via Leafwell’s HIPAA compliant online consultation service is a flat fee of $199.
 However, if you do not qualify for an MMJ Card and our practitioner elects not to sign your certificate, you will not be charged.

 Insurance does not currently cover the cost of applying for an MMJ Card in Texas because cannabis is illegal at the federal level.

-What Conditions Qualify for Medical Marijuana Cards in Texas?
+What Conditions Qualify for Medical Marijuana Registry in Texas?

-According to Texas law in 2021, the following debilitating conditions may qualify you for a medical marijuana card in Texas:
+According to Texas law in 2021, the following debilitating conditions may qualify you for a medical marijuana certification in Texas:

 - A seizure disorder